Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## static memory allocation

 - When ever the memory is allocated before run or compile time it's know as static memory allocation.
-- When ever a program is runned the compiler will divide the memory into three parts `Code Section`,`Stack`,`Heap`.
+- When ever a program is running, At that time the compiler will divide the memory into three parts `Code Section`,`Stack`,`Heap`.
 The code will reside in the code section & when we compile the program any data is assigned and stored in the stack.
 - In the below example when we have declare int, float according the compiler 2/4 bytes are assigned to the integer.
 The storage is assigned in stack also know as stack form.

 ![static_memory](../Images/static_memory.png)